Swim, Fish, Hike and more... so many ways to have fun on your Wyoming holiday

 It is also very popular and I understand it can be crowded.
 We didn’t visit this time.
 If you go, you may want to continue on past String Lake to Leigh Lake where there are some nice sandy beach spots, apparently.
 There are also picnic areas at String Lake which are supposed to be lovely.

 The scenery throughout the park is spectacular: lakes and rivers are abundant and framed by silvery-green sagebrush.
-Pink lupins and purple Indian paintbrush and thistles also colored the landscape.
+Pink lupins and purple Indian paintbrush and thistles also color the landscape.

 Coming from Colorado, I also noticed the smells.
 Although Wyoming is a dry climate, there is enough moisture in Grand Teton to carry the scent of pine forest in the air.
 It’s heavenly.